skoussou/aws-lambdas-to-azure-quarkus-containers/how-to-docs/datadog-log-forwarding.md

 6. The logs your application produces are compatible with a log index on the Datadog side

 ## Configuration
-In the resource that sets up your Pod (such as Deployment, CronJob, etc) you need to set up autodiscovery annotations for your containers.
+In the resource that sets up your Pod (such as `Deployment`, `CronJob`, etc) you need to set up autodiscovery annotations for your containers.
 The relevant annotation looks like this:
 ```yaml
 ad.datadoghq.com/<REPLACE_WITH_CONTAINER_NAME>.logs: |
     [